open-contracting-extensions/ocds_project_extension/README.md

 A buyer plans a contracting process for the design of a bridge.

-The contracting process is part of an infrastructure project which covers the design, construction and supervision of the bridge.
-Information about the infrastructure project is disclosed in `planning.project`.
+This contracting process is part of an infrastructure project, which covers the design, construction and supervision of the bridge.
+Information about the infrastructure project is disclosed in the `planning.project` object.
+For example, the `planning.project.sector` field describes the project's sector, using the [OC4IDS projectSector codelist](https://standard.open-contracting.org/infrastructure/latest/en/reference/codelists/#projectsector).

-The buyer publishes a separate OC4IDS dataset, describing its infrastructure projects. `planning.project.id` and `planning.project.uri` reference the project's identifier and URI in the OC4IDS dataset. `planning.project.sector` references the project's classification in the [OC4IDS sector codelist](https://standard.open-contracting.org/infrastructure/latest/en/reference/codelists/#projectsector).
+A separate OC4IDS dataset describes infrastructure projects in greater detail.
+In the contracting process, `planning.project.id` and `planning.project.uri` reference the project's identifier and URI in that OC4IDS dataset.

-The contracting process and infrastructure project are funded through a larger programme of work to upgrade the nation's highways.
-The name and identifier of the larger programme of work as it appears in the national budget are disclosed in `budget.project` and `budget.projectID`.
+The contracting process and infrastructure project are funded through a programme of work to upgrade the nation's highways.
+The name and identifier of the programme of work as it appears in the national budget are disclosed in the `budget.project` and `budget.projectID` fields.

 *Note: Contracting processes related to public-private partnership projects are modelled in the same way.
 Information about the PPP project is disclosed in `planning.project`, not `planning.budget.project` or `planning.budget.projectID`.*